-Campaign funds provide grants to more than 40 arts and cultural organizations in Oklahoma.
-For the 26 Allied Arts member agencies, funds are used to offset operating costs; underwrite productions, performances and exhibits; create new programming and provide free and affordable arts programming.
-In addition, the campaign reaches beyond member agencies by awarding grants to qualified non-profit cultural organizations to expand the reach of arts education and strengthen organizational capacities.
+Campaign funds provide grants to more than 40 arts and cultural organizations in central Oklahoma and have a statewide reach.
+For Allied Arts member agencies, funds are used to offset operating costs; underwrite productions, performances and exhibits; create new programming; and provide free and affordable arts programming.
+In addition, the campaign reaches beyond member agencies by awarding grants to qualified nonprofit cultural organizations to expand the reach of youth arts education and strengthen organizational capacities.

-A gift of any size can make a difference.
-Just $10 provides a pair of ballet slippers for an afterschool program at a Boys & Girls Club site.
+Just $10 provides a pair of ballet slippers for an afterschool program, while $25 underwrites 50 quality music lessons for financially disadvantaged students.
 A $100 donation provides visual arts programming for 15 seniors with Alzheimer’s or dementia.
 Some donation levels provide benefits for the donor.
-Individuals donating $50 or more receive the OKCityCard, a premier entertainment discount card offering year-round savings at more than 300 arts events and activities, local retail stores and restaurants.
-Those donating $1,000 or more will receive membership to Circle Club, Allied Arts’ patron group, and individuals donating $1,500 or more will receive an invitation to a special event honoring Rand and Jeanette Elliott on March 28th.
+Individuals donating $50 or more receive the OKCityCard, a premier entertainment discount card offering year-round savings at more than 400 arts events and activities, local retail stores and restaurants.
+Those donating $1,000, $1,500, $2,500 or more will receive additional benefits and donor group membership.

-For more information or to contribute, please visit www.AlliedArtsOKC.com or call (405) 278-8944.
+Champ Patel with Champion Hotels served as the underwriter for this event.
+For more information or to contribute, please visit alliedartsokc.com or call (405) 278-8944.
 Donations are tax-deductible and accepted any time.